Outdoor Electrical Safety

 - Install your satellite dish as far from electric lines as possible, preferably at the opposite end of the house.

 - Never let children fly kites, motorized airplanes or drones near power lines.
 While kites almost always use cotton string, wet cotton string can conduct electricity almost as well as metal string.
 If a kite gets stuck in a tree, check first to make sure no power lines are nearby before retrieving it.
-If a kite is tangled in our lines, call one of our toll-free customer service numbers.
+If a kite is tangled in our lines, call our Contact Center.

 - When hauling a boat, make sure it clears overhead power lines and stay away from power lines when sailing.